acostahenry7/eieBillingFlow/README.md

 Must Run "npm i" command in order to install the proyect dependencies

-Run "npm run test" to run the proyect 21/2/2022
+Run "npm run test" to run the proyect.